MA Chinese and Linguistics

 Year 3

-If international travel restrictions allow, you will spend Year 3 abroad, either in China or Taiwan, turning classroom learning into living engagement with Chinese and East Asian culture.
+You will spend Year 3 abroad, turning classroom learning into living engagement with Chinese and East Asian culture.

-You will also undertake work for your Year 3 project in language sciences, usually an essay on a relevant topic.
+You will also undertake a Year 3 project in language sciences, usually an essay on a relevant topic.

-If international travel is not possible, you will be offered alternative ways of engaging with your subjects.
-This will allow you to meet your learning outcomes and prepare for your final year.
+Your wellbeing and safety abroad is our first priority.
+If international travel is not possible or placements are disrupted, for example following travel advice from the UK’s Foreign, Commonwealth & Development Office (FCDO), we will offer you alternative ways to engage with your subjects.
+We will support you to meet your learning outcomes for Chinese and Linguistics and prepare you for your final year.

 Year 4